 With lower-quality displays, the ability to recognize touch, pens, erasing, and gestures automatically is limited or non-existent.
 Inking tools may require the teacher to manually launch an overlay program, rather than working automatically when the pen is used.
 This means teachers must stop what they're doing and navigate through menus to change tools and settings, instead of intuitively using their technology, teaching naturally and collaboratively from day one.

-Hidden cost: A district could receive as many as 10 support calls per week from teachers unable to figure out how to use various menus for touch, ink, and gesture recognition.
-At a conservative estimate of \$25 per support call, this could amount to at least \$250 per week.
+Hidden cost: A school could receive as many as 10 support calls per week from teachers unable to figure out how to use various menus for touch, ink, and gesture recognition.